LIAAD/Tweet2Story/README.md

 <!--Lastly, this repository also contains the current version of the short paper about the Tweet2Story framework that will be submitted to the [ECIR 2022](https://ecir2022.org/).-->

+The demo of the Tweet2Story app is deployed (with some limitations) using heroku on the domain - [tweet2story-demo-client.herokuapp.com/](https://tweet2story-demo-client.herokuapp.com/).

 ## How to use Tweet2Story

 ------